 My oldest son and I got into quite a lengthy and somewhat heated discussion on the way to church one Wednesday night.
 It started right before we jumped into the van.
 I saw that he didn’t have his Bible in his hands, so I said, “Hey, don’t forget to bring your Bible.”
-He acted like he heard me; but, then proceeded out the door and got into the van empty handed.
+He acted as if he heard me; but, then proceeded out the door and got into the van empty-handed.

 I followed him to the van and said, “Hey, you need your Bible.”
 He was very unhappy about it but he did go back and grab it.

 The 20-minute ride to church was then filled with a strange and upsetting conversation of me trying to convince my son that he needs to bring his Bible to church.
 My husband had to work late that night so it was just the boys and me in the van.

 My son said that they had Bibles in the classrooms that everyone used so it wasn’t necessary for him to bring his… that everyone just used those.
 He said that the leaders didn’t tell them they HAD to bring their Bibles so they didn’t really care whether he did or not.
 He said lots of things that didn’t make any sense to me.

 Finally, as we were approaching our church, he confessed in a weak voice, “Mom, if you make me bring my Bible to church I’ll be the only guy my age that does it.
 I already feel like I don’t fit in.”

 Ouch!
 There it was… He was protesting because he wanted to fit in with the other guys his age.
 And apparently, the other guys his age in youth group don’t bring their Bibles to church anymore.

 You might think that your son is safe from peer pressure because you homeschool; but, chances are, he probably attends some activity or other where he is experiencing the pressure to “fit in.”

 We all want to feel like we are part of the group.
 We all want to be liked.
 We all want to have friends and feel that we have somewhere we belong.